AlexDocking/Eco-In-Space/README.md

 Turn existing terrain into a martian landscape
   -Commands:
   /makemars x,y,w,h
-    x,y of lower left coord
+    x,y of lower left coord.
-    width, height of land or sea to terraform admin only
+    width, height of area to terraform.
+    admin only

 2. Oxygen